causa-io/terraform-google-service-container-cloud-run/README.md

 This module can also create and configure Pub/Sub push subscriptions for all event triggers defined in `serviceContainer.triggers`.
 For this, set the `enable_[pubsub_]triggers` variable to `true`.

 For each trigger with `type: event`, a Pub/Sub subscription for the `topic` with the push endpoint set to `endpoint.path` will be created.
 Pub/Sub will be configured such that calls to the service are authenticated using a dedicated service account.

+### Cloud Tasks triggers (queues)

+Similarly to Pub/Sub triggers, this module can also manage Cloud Tasks queues for corresponding triggers.
+The `enable_[tasks_]triggers` variable should be set to `true`.

+For each trigger with `type: google.task`, a Cloud Tasks queue will be created with the name of the `queue` attribute for the trigger (plus a suffix).
+The `endpoint` configuration is identical to Pub/Sub, and must reference an HTTP endpoint for the service.
+Although this is not currently used by the module, the endpoint will be used to configured queue-level HTTP requests in the future.

+If `set_[iam|tasks]_permissions` is `true`, the IAM permissions will be configured such that the service can:

+- Create tasks in the queues.
+- Set the service account for the service as the `OIDC token` in tasks.
+- Allow the service account to invoke the Cloud Run service itself.

+This allows creating tasks from the Cloud Run service which call back the trigger endpoint on the service itself.

+Finally, the tasks queue IDs (needed by the Cloud Tasks client) are made available as environment variables in the service as `TASKS_QUEUE_<NAME_IN_UPPERCASE>`.
+For example, the ID of the queue `my-queue` will be made available in the variable `TASKS_QUEUE_MY_QUEUE`.